zeus-fyi/olympus/README_CODE_CONTRIBUTERS.md

 * Codify complex steps using Iris (Temporal/Confluent Engines)
     * Eg build -> test -> message
 * Make everything cloud provider/vendor independent whenever possible, maximize portability.
+* Be efficient with infrastructure
+  * Questions to ask yourself
+    * Does this need this class of performance?
+      * Example: I put this data in cold storage which is much, much cheaper since it's rarely accessed
+    * Does another cloud provider offer an equivalent for a lot less?
+    * Is this being used?
+    * Is this scalable, do costs go down per unit with scale by a lot? ideally it should be slightly linear
 * Don't use helm charts for mature internal apps, use Zeus
 * Don't use or add any terrible languages
     * Unless you can autogenerate it entirely from a structured language